tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurveFile-Objects.rst

 ######################
 :save_as: LightCurveFile-Object-Tutorial.html

-Understanding LightCurveFile Objects
+Understanding LightCurveFile objects
 ====================================

-Learning Goals
+Learning goals
 --------------

-In our `LightCurve Object tutorial <LightCurve-objects.html>`__ we looked at how to obtain an object of interests lightcurve from its ``TargetPixelFile`` (TPF; see our `TargetPixelFile tutorial <Target-Pixel-Files.html>`__) using Simple Aperture Photometry (SAP).
+In our `LightCurve object tutorial <LightCurve-object-Tutorial.html>`__ we looked at how to obtain an object of interests light curve from its ``TargetPixelFile`` (TPF; see our `TargetPixelFile tutorial <Target-Pixel-File-Tutorial.html>`__) using Simple Aperture Photometry (SAP).

 In this tutorial we will demonstrate the difference between a